apple1417/bl2.parts/shotguns/rework.md

 stats, but are they very important for the actual generation of weapons.

 ## Weapon Type Definition
-Like the name might suggest, the definition basically defines each weapon type.
-It defines all the base values of each stat, how exactly certain bonuses affect those stats, as well as several other properties relating to how exactly the weapon behaves.
-There is one weapon type per manufactuerer.
+Like the name might suggest, the definition essentialy defines all the unique properties of each weapon type.
+There is one definition per manufacturer.

-On top of everything else, weapon definitions can also provide bonuses of their own.
+Definitions may provide stat bonuses.

 {% include parts.html
     parts=site.data.shotguns.definitions
     meta=site.data.shotguns_meta
     simple_bonuses=true
 %}

+Definitions are also very important if you're trying to calculate exact stats.
+To start with, they define the base values used by all stats stored on the weapon.

+{% include definition_base_table.html meta=site.data.shotguns_meta %}

+They also define all grade bonuses, and how exactly they get converted into standard bonuses.

+{% include definition_grade_table.html meta=site.data.shotguns_meta %}